Trading Options in a Retirement Account

 For illustrative purposes only.

 Shorting the stock—selling the stock without owning it first—is a traditional bearish strategy that can be profitable if the stock drops.
-However, shorting a stock isn't available in an IRA, so an alternative bearish strategy might be used.
+But short selling is risky business that isn't allowed in an IRA, so bearish investors can take an alternative approach using options spreads.

-One of the downsides to a short call vertical is the limited profit potential (see risk profile below).
-Even if the price of the index goes to zero, the maximum possible profit is limited to the credit received for selling the vertical.
-That's less than what a trader might make on short equity, but the short call vertical has defined, maximum risk no matter how high the index rallies.
-That's why the short call vertical is allowed in an IRA, while short stock, or short naked calls, are not.
+One downside to a short call vertical is the limited profit potential.
+Even if the price of the underlying drops to zero, the maximum possible profit is limited to the credit received for selling the pair of options.
+That's less than what an investor might make on a short sale, but the short call vertical has defined, maximum risk, no matter how high the underlying stock, index, or ETF rallies.
+That's why the short call vertical is allowed in an IRA, while short stock and short naked calls are not.

 Source: Schwab